Thomas J. Grasso

-Thomas Joseph Grasso (November 23, 1962 – March 20, 1995) was an American convicted murderer who was executed by the state of Oklahoma for the murder of 87-year-old Hilda Johnson, who he strangled in Tulsa in December 1990.
+Thomas Joseph Grasso (November 23, 1962 – March 20, 1995) was an American convicted murderer who was executed by the state of Oklahoma for the murder of 87-year-old Hilda Johnson, whom he strangled in Tulsa in December 1990.
 He also murdered 81-year-old Leslie Holtz in New York in July 1991.
-He has become posthumously well-known for his last words regarding his last meal, "I did not get my SpaghettiOs, I got spaghetti.
+He became posthumously well known for his last words regarding his last meal, "I did not get my SpaghettiOs, I got spaghetti.
 I want the press to know this."

 Early life

 Thomas Joseph Grasso was born on November 23, 1962, in West Babylon, New York to Joseph and Ruth Grasso.
 Prior to his birth, his older brother, who was named Joseph Thomas Grasso, was killed at the age of 4 when a neighbor backed a car over him.
 Thomas was intended to be named after his deceased brother, but his mother instead named him Thomas Joseph after a psychic warned her that the child would die if she named him Joseph.

 The Grasso family moved to Tampa, Florida while Thomas was still young.
 In Tampa, he built up a lengthy rap sheet of offenses, mostly for theft, and stole from two of his employers.
 In October 1990, he left the area and went with his girlfriend, Lana, to stay at her grandma's house in Tulsa, Oklahoma.